ivanbruel/todoapp/README.md

 ### Application Delegate

 The **AppDelegate** focuses on allowing the developer to control his application through **lifecycle** callbacks for when the application is launched or when it goes into foreground/background.
-This class is mostly used to initialize you might need **globally** throughout the application.
+This class is mostly used to initialize what you might need **globally** throughout the application.

 ### Model
 The **Model** is where classes should be created for containing the data which should be handle by the application.
 In this case the model will only contain **Task**s.